The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

 * **Static Web Server** - a server that stores static assets and serves them directly to visiting clients, without generating content programmatically.
 * **`express.static()`** - a built-in Express function that generates middleware for serving files from a specified directory.
 When a request matches a file in that directory, the file is sent as the response; otherwise, the request is passed to the next middleware or controller.
 * **Same-Origin Fetch** - when a frontend is served by the same host as the API, fetch requests can use relative paths (e.g., `/api/data`) instead of absolute URLs.
 The browser sends the request to the same host that served the page.
-* **Continuous Deployment** - a practice where every new code commit automatically triggers a redeploy of the application.
+* **Automated Deployment** - a practice where every new code commit automatically triggers a redeploy of the application.
 On Render, this means the build and start commands run on every commit, keeping the live server in sync with the repository.

 ## Express Review